 It's really a love story that started with Cale and I, and has grown to include the couples married at the farm.
 Cale told me on our second date that he wanted a farm with blueberries, goats and chickens - I had no idea what I was getting myself into.

 As we were engaged and planning our wedding, we were also talking about what a small family farm might look like.
 The two quickly merged into the idea that started Pleasant Union Farm.

 The property was bought and built with the plan of combining the venue and the farm to share with couples and their families.
 We have learned a lot about hosting weddings and farming over the past few years.
 One of the most surprising things I've learned is bittersweet for us.
 Our team spends a lot of time with the couples and their families as we plan.
 The wedding day is when all of the planning comes together, the team gets to serve the couples and their guests - but then we have to say goodbye!

-Fortunately, the farm offers ways for us to see the couples again through blueberry u-pick, Farm Dinners and visiting us at Canton Farmers Market.
+Fortunately, the farm offers ways for us to see the couples again through Farm Events like blueberry u-pick, Farm Dinners, Pic-nic Evenings and more!

 Anchors Aweigh Photography